roccohimel/pycal-a/README.md

 # Pycal-A beta version 0.1
-Pycal-A is a free, Python based, Advanced calculator for Linux.
+Pycal-A is a free, Python based, Advanced calculator for Linux and Mac.
 Pycal-A lets you:
 - Evaluate basic equations
 - Calulate the area and circumfrance of a circle using diameter
 - Gain access to developer options